Cleaning Checklist: Neglected Areas in the Home

 House cleaning checklist for neglected areas

 With the help of Dennis Mathews, Dyson has identified the common neglected cleaning checklist, and how to make sure you capture and remove dust and dirt effectively.

 While walls are neglected by 92% of Australians, dust on this area can contribute towards mould growth over time.
 Using vacuums with advanced filtration – like the HEPA filter found in V15 Detect Complete™ alongside a damp cloth and cleaning wipes will effectively capture dirt and dust.
 For how to clean walls without damaging material, the Extension hose and Scratch-free soft dusting brush vacuum attachments lifts dust with soft nylon bristles, and adds 61cm for flexible reach.

 Ceilings harbour dust, cobwebs, and organic matter, but 92% of Australians also neglect to clean these areas.
 For how to clean ceiling spaces efficiently, lightweight vacuums like Dyson V12 Detect Slim™remove common dust matter while offering easy manoeuvrability.
 Use the Mini soft dusting brush to protect paint and covering, and the Crevice tool Crevice tool for hard-to-reach and narrow spaces.
 When cleaning areas like this, move top-down, starting with ceilings and then onto walls.

 3. How to clean curtains

 Soft and malleable areas are often missed in a cleaning checklist – curtains are neglected by 86% of Australians.
 The reality is that a high quantity of dust can gather in curtain folds, having fallen from walls and ceilings.
-The Fabric & Mattress tool can effectively lift and capture particles from the soft fibres found in curtain materials.
+The Dyson Mattress tool can effectively lift and capture particles from the soft fibres found in curtain materials.
 For how to clean curtains optimally, we recommend washing them at a high heat every so often if possible.